7 Practical Ways to Honor Your Parents

 Use your cell phone app to make notes of things your parents would want to know.
 Plan to tell them about the good parts of your day, and don’t add a burden to their shoulders with too much negative.
 Ask them to pray about something specific, but be careful not to unload tubs full of super-weighty issues.
 These routine phone calls should mostly be just for the fun of connecting.

 One friend calls her mother every night at 8:00.
-Many times, absolutely nothing has changed since their conversation the night before, but when goodbye is said, the daughter knows she has honored her mother, and her mom has something to look forward to the next day.
+Many times, absolutely nothing has changed since their conversation the night before.
+However, when goodbye is said, the daughter knows she has honored her mother.
+And her mom has something to look forward to the next day.

 All of us have skeletons in the closet and baggage from the past.
 For some of us, it’s just normal “stuff.”
 For others, this could include some pretty difficult experiences involving our parents.